Speaking vs. Talking vs. Communicating vs. Connecting

 “Joe, are you going to jam-nite at TJ’s on Thursday?
 If so, do you want me to pick you up?”

 I could send that question via text, but it does not fit the definition of “talking.”
 It is simply a form of communication.

 However, that form of communication is going to lead to “connecting,” which is the ultimate form of communicating within Top Echelon’s recruiter network.
 (As you might have already guessed, “talking” and “speaking,” as defined above, also fall into the category of communication.)

 The bottom line is that communication between Network members needs to be of the highest quality possible.
 After all, Quality is one of The Four Pillars of Top Echelon Network.

 It doesn’t matter if you speak on the telephone, use email, use texting, or use all three.
 The quality of the communication must be high.

-Not just “talk” with them.
-Or “speak” with them.
-But connect with them in a meaningful way that will help your recruiting business and your agency to grow.
+Don’t just “talk” or “speak” with other Network members.
+But connect with them in a meaningful way that will help your recruiting business and your agency to grow!